JavaBabe/Webflow-Resources/README.md

 Discover a curated list of potential style systems tailored for Webflow projects.
 Explore various options to enhance your design consistency and efficiency.
 - [Client-First](https://finsweet.com/client-first)
+    - Client-First is a set of guidelines and strategies to help us build Webflow websites.
+Built and managed by Finsweet.